The-Balance-FFXIV/balance-static/content/jobs/casters/summoner/faq.md

       heavy in 15s buffs, the fast Garuda opener is better.
 For a list of jobs by buff duration, visit the \#smn_resources channel on the Balance Discord for more information.
-  - question: How/when do I use Ruin 4?
+  - question: How/when do I use Ruin IV?
     answer: Prioritize using it whenever you can make use of the cleave or need the mobility.
 Otherwise, use it wherever you wish, as long as it is not inside a Demi summon.
 Don’t waste it by letting Further Ruin drop.